 James Linus Schneller was born to H. Whitey and Rose Schneller on January 11, 1956.
 One of eight children, he grew up in a loving home in St. Louis, Missouri.
 Jim passed away peacefully in his home on 16 April surrounded by his family.

-Upon graduating from Christian Brothers College High School in 1974, Jim attended the United States Air Force Academy and entered active military service in 1979.
+Upon graduating from Christian Brothers’ College High School in 1974, Jim attended the United States Air Force Academy and entered active military service in 1979.
 He held a variety of leadership positions including command of the 4th Airlift and 62nd Operations Support Squadrons.
 After his military career, Jim flew briefly for the airlines before taking an instructor position teaching Air Force pilots at the simulation center at Joint Base Lewis McChord.
 An avid sports fan, Jim loved playing golf with family and friends, Sunday barbeques, and cheering for the Seahawks and his boyhood St. Louis Cardinals.

-He is survived by his wife Karen; son Ben (Kim), and daughters Katie (Matt) and Ruth (Cliff).
-He will forever be remembered as “Pop Pop” by his beloved grandchildren Kendall, Ryan, Luke, Eva, Andrew, Henry, and Grace.
+He is survived by his wife, Karen; son Ben (Kim), and daughters Katie (Matt) and Ruth (Cliff).
+He will be forever remembered as “PopPop” by his beloved grandchildren, Kendall, Ryan, Luke, Eva, Andrew, Henry, and Grace.

 Jim leaves a vibrant legacy of selfless service, generosity, kindness, and love.

 A funeral mass will be celebrated June 30th at 10AM at Christ Prince of Peace Catholic Church in Manchester, MO, followed by interment at Jefferson Barracks National Cemetery.

 In lieu of flowers, the family asks that donations be made to the St. Vincent De Paul Society at svdptacoma.org or the Ivy Center for Advanced Brain Tumor Treatment at https://give.swedishfoundation.org/neuro.